 Electricity produced by wind energy does not use any non-renewable resource and does not produce carbon emissions.
 Governments around the world have supported the wind energy industry through tax holidays, mandatory usage requirements, pricing support, and subsidies.
 Driven by this support, wind energy has grown rapidly since 2000.
 As the industry matures, governments are phasing out monetary incentives and emphasizing supporting legislation like renewable energy targets, grid priority, and land allocations.
 In the aftermath of the COVID-19 pandemic, government policies to jumpstart economies will put more pressure on finances; this may accelerate the phasing out of monetary incentives.
 The industry will have to learn to stand on its own.

 Currently, OEMs are experiencing tough market conditions due to the phase-out of subsidies.
 Senvion, a German wind turbine manufacturer, filed for bankruptcy in April 2019.
 The company sold its European onshore wind services and operations and maintenance fleet for EUR 200 million (USD 222 million) to larger turbine company, OEM Siemens Gamesa Renewable Energy.
 This sale represents around 9,000 MW of operating capacity.
 In 2017, Siemens concluded the merger of its wind power business with Gamesa.
 This is part of a larger spin-off done by Siemens for its struggling energy division.
 Nordex recently announced a merger with the Spanish renewable energy company, Acciona Windpower.
 It is said that Enercon is facing similar market pressures, and further consolidation might occur.
-In emerging markets, Suzlon—the largest OEM in terms of cumulative capacity installed in India—is now on the brink of bankruptcy.
+In emerging markets, Suzlon—the largest OEM in terms of cumulative capacity installed in India— was in financial distress but has recently concluded debt restructuring in alignment with all lenders.
 The capital expenditure of wind power projects has also dropped by 10% to 15% after the transition from feed-in tariffs to reverse auctions.